Siam-moni/B13-A5-Github-Issue-Tracker/README.md

 3. Difference between map(), filter(), and forEach()

-map() → creates a new array
+map() → creates a new array,
-filter() → returns items that match a condition forEach() → runs a function for each item
+filter() → returns items that match a condition, forEach() → runs a function for each item

 4. What is an arrow function?